-This article is part of a larger article dedicated to Left Hand Vertical Positional Sense in general.
+This article is part of a larger article dedicated to our Left Hand’s Vertical Positional Sense in general.

 Unless we want to use coloured fret-lines or little round stickers to show us where the notes are, we have no clear visual reference points on the cello fingerboard.
 The use of stickers or lines is in fact not just a useful aid for beginners: even top cellists can make use sometimes of a temporary pencil line on the fingerboard to help find a difficult high note coming out of nowhere up in the stratosphere.

 In the same way that blind people develop their other senses very acutely, playing with our eyes closed forces us to use and improve our tactile, kinesthetic and aural positional senses.
-So does sight reading, because when we play music that we don’t know, we normally have no time (or attention) to spare for looking to see where our left hand is: all of our attention is directed towards reading the music, counting, listening to what’s going on around us etc. In orchestral playing, the situation is somewhat similar to sight reading: apart from listening hard to everything (which is usually a lot), we must keep our eyes glued simultaneously to both our sheet-music and the conductor, because we have a lot of notes to play and we probably don’t know them very well from memory.
-But because we can’t hear ourselves well, rather than being a learning experience that might improve our non-visual positional sense, orchestral playing is more like a simple test of our ability to “play blind” (and sometimes to “play deaf” also).
+So does sight reading, because when we play music that we don’t know, we normally have no time (or attention) to spare for looking to see where our left hand is: all of our attention is directed towards reading the music, counting, listening to what’s going on around us etc. In orchestral playing, the situation is somewhat similar to sight reading: apart from listening hard to everything (which is usually a lot), we must keep our eyes glued simultaneously to both our music and the conductor, because we have a lot of notes to play and we probably don’t know them very well from memory.
+But because we can’t hear ourselves well, rather than being a learning experience that might improve our non-visual positional sense, orchestral playing is more like a simple test of our ability to play both “blind and deaf” !!

 - unlike the fingers, it is perfectly perpendicular to the strings